-Recognizing that graduate students need strong faculty mentors, the Obermann Center will offer a one-time Faculty Institute on Engagement & the Academy in January 2020 in place of our annual Graduate Institute on Engagement & the Academy.
+Recognizing that the graduate students served by our usual annual Graduate Institute need strong faculty mentors, the Obermann Center will offer a one-time Faculty Institute on Engagement & the Academy in January 2020 in place of our annual Graduate Institute on Engagement & the Academy.
 The Faculty Institute will take place January 13–16, 2020 (the week before spring semester classes begin).
-It will meet from 9:00 a.m.–4:00 p.m.
-Monday through Wednesday (Jan.
-13–15) and 9:00 a.m.–1:00 p.m.
-Thursday, January 16.
+The focus will be on the pedagogy of engagement--in either or both undergraduate or graduate courses.

 The co-directors will be Teresa Mangum, Professor of Gender, Women's, & Sexuality Studies and English and Director of the Obermann Center, and Darryl Heller, Visiting Assistant Professor in the Department of Gender, Women's, & Sexuality Studies, in collaboration with Jennifer New, Associate Director of the Obermann Center.
 Mangum and New were two of three founders of the Graduate Institute.
 In 2009, in collaboration with the Center for Teaching, Teresa and then UI Professor David Redlawsk led an earlier Faculty Institute.
 Heller, who has an MA in American Studies and a PhD in History, has spent over 20 years in human services, community development, and political activism in Washington DC, Boston, and New York City.
 Most recently, he brought his extensive work in communities together with his academic training and teaching experience as Director of the Indiana University South Bend Civil Rights Heritage Center (CRHC).